-“Then just answer our questions you idiot.”
-Faith finally put away his gun.
+“Then just answer our questions, you idiot.”
+Faith finally put his gun away.
 He had no intention to harm this person as long as he could get the information he needed.

 The captured boy took a deep breath.
 He had come to this place with a mission, and yet, his fear had won over his sense of duty.
 He knew he was betraying his comrades, but his will wasn’t strong enough to put them before his own life.

 “Fine, I’ll talk, I can tell you everything you want to know.
 But my name is something I definitely can’t give you.”